s6juncheng/MMSplice_examples/README.md

 # MMSplice_examples
-Show examples of using MMSplice
+This repo host examples of using MMSplice.